 where the pressure, a scalar due to the isotropy, is defined by,

-as common.
-The definitions of temperature \eqref{def:T} and the pressure \eqref{def:p} ensure that the ideal gas EOS $p = n_e k_B T$ holds.
+The definitions of temperature \eqref{def:T} and pressure \eqref{def:p} ensure that the ideal gas EOS $p = n_e k_B T$ holds.
 Substituting the ideal gas EOS into the pressure balance condition \eqref{eq:p-balance}, we derive,

-The correlation between the density and the temperature is assumed to be the polytropic EOS \eqref{assump:poly-eos}.
+The correlation between the density and the temperature is assumed to follow the polytropic EOS \eqref{assump:poly-eos}.
 Taking the logarithm and then calculating the derivative on both sides of Eq. \eqref{assump:poly-eos}, one obtains

 where we denote the symbol